UMDOER/PSYC341OER/_pages/language.md

 * Fussell, S. R., & Krauss, R. M. (1992).
 Coordination of knowledge in communication: Effects of speakers’ assumptions about what others know.
 Journal of Personality and Social Psychology, 62, 378–391.
 * Garnes, S., Bond, Z.S.
 (1976).
 The relationship between acoustic information and semantic expectation.
 Phonologica, 285–293.
 * Giles, H., Coupland, N., & Coupland, J. (1991) Accommodation theory: Communication, context, and consequence.
 In H. Giles, J. Coupland, & N. Coupland (Eds.), Contexts of accommodation: Developments in applied sociolinguistics (pp. 1–68).
 Cambridge, UK: Cambridge University Press.
-* Halberstadt, J. (2003).
-The paradox of emotion attribution: Explanation biases perceptual memory for emotional expressions.
-Current Directions in Psychological Science, 12, 197–201.
 * Hay, Jennifer; Drager, Katie (2010).
 Stuffed toys and speech perception.
 Linguistics.
 48 (4): 865–892.
 * Hillenbrand, J., Getty, L.A., Clark, M.J., Wheeler, K. (1995).
 Acoustic characteristics of American English vowels.
 Journal of the Acoustical Society of America.
 97 (5 Pt 1): 3099–3111.
-* Hoffman, C., Lau, I., & Johnson, D. R. (1986).
-The linguistic relativity of person cognition: An English-Chinese comparison.
-Journal of Personality and Social Psychology, 51, 1097–1105.
 * Holtgraves, T. M., & Kashima, Y. (2008).
 Language, meaning, and social cognition.
 Personality and Social Psychology Review, 12, 73–94.
 * Houston, Derek M.; Juscyk, Peter W. (October 2000).
 The role of talker-specific information in word segmentation by infants.
 Journal of Experimental Psychology: Human Perception and Performance.
 26 (5): 1570–1582.
 * Iverson, P., Kuhl, P.K.
 (1995).
 Mapping the perceptual magnet effect for speech using signal detection theory and multidimensional scaling.
 Journal of the Acoustical Society of America.
 97 (1): 553–562.